essenciary/TicTacToe.jl/doc/README.md

 ## Get your game on

-We've done great: our game is robust and cheaters won't stand a chance to trick it.
+We've done great: our game is robust and cheaters won't stand a chance.
 However, two important pieces of logic are still missing: checking if a game is over (either by winning or by draw) and playing a game.

-We said that victory is achieved by placing three of the same peg in a **row**, **column**, or **diagonal**.
+Victory is achieved by placing three of the same pegs in a **row**, **column**, or **diagonal**.
 These are key concepts and it would be useful to access them through functions which return the corresponding collections of cells.
-This is the code to be added to the `TicTacToe` module:
+Here is the code to be added to the `TicTacToe` module:

 ```julia
 # src/TicTacToe.jl